Table of Contents

 How grateful I am to call these women my friends.
 They are truly an impressive group.
 We have a CEO, a human resource VP, two non-profit professionals, a realtor, a college professor, a special education consultant, a legal assistant, an insurance executive and many with serious volunteer credentials.
 Our financial situations vary and no one cares.
 We offer each other unconditional acceptance.

 We all started at the same place, as young moms with small children.
 We talked about babies, childcare options and preschools, which morphed into conversations about teenage angst, SAT’s and college.
 At this point we are all empty nesters, with some of our kids living locally, and others out of state.
 Five of our twenty-six children are married and one of us is a grandparent.
-Some of our husbands are starting to retire, which in some cases, as one of the ladies remarked, “is a whole lot of husband”.
+Some of our husbands are starting to retire, which, while great in some ways, definitely creates new challenges in others.

 We happily celebrated milestones and holidays these past 20 years, too many to count, but friendship is not just about the good times.
 During this time we also experienced three divorces, three battles with cancer, numerous caregiving challenges with parents, and seven deaths.
 We rallied around each other, providing love and support as best we could.
 When we didn’t know what to say, we brought food, an easy way to show how much we cared.